Whatever90/acr-tire-shop/README.md

 ```

 All Jest matchers are [extensively documented here](http://facebook.github.io/jest/docs/en/expect.html).<br>
-Nevertheless you can use a third-party assertion library like [Chai](http://chaijs.com/) if you want to, as described below.
+Nevertheless you can use a third-rimy assertion library like [Chai](http://chaijs.com/) if you want to, as described below.

 Additionally, you might find [jest-enzyme](https://github.com/blainekasten/enzyme-matchers) helpful to simplify your tests with readable matchers.
 The above `contains` code can be written more simply with jest-enzyme.